 Complaints will be first addressed by the Early Years staff.
-If the complaint does not reach a suitable outcome they will be forwarded to the EYFS Leader or EYFS AHT.
+If the complaint does not reach a suitable outcome they will be forwarded to the EYFS AHT.
 A written record of complaints will be kept, explaining the complaint and the outcome.